Erik Kimrey: Coaching career

 After graduating with a Bachelor of Arts in mathematics, Kimrey worked as a University of South Carolina football graduate assistant under Holtz for two years before accepting the role of head coach at Hammond School in Columbia, where he remained for 17 seasons.
 During his time as head coach, Hammond won 12 state titles and had an overall record of 194-20.
 Kimrey was the youngest and fastest high school football coach in state history to win 100 games, and the only coach in state history to win six consecutive state championships.
 In addition to coaching, Kimrey taught philosophy of religion and physical education.

 South Carolina

 On December 27, 2020, Kimrey joined the University of South Carolina football staff as tight ends coach under head coach Shane Beamer.
 On February 2, 2022, Beamer announced that Kimrey had left the program.
 On February 3, 2022, Kimrey was announced as Head Coach of the Baylor School in Chattanooga, Tennessee.

 Personal life

 Kimrey is married to his high school girlfriend, Erica.
 Together the couple has three children, Kaitlyn Dean, Karis, and Ty.
+TY played on the middle school team as a running back.
 He has three brothers.